IHE/PaLM.RPC/input/pagecontent/volume-1.md

 Modify the following “Swimlane Diagram”.

 <div>
-{%include usecase1-processflow.svg%}
+{%include RPCActorsAndTransactions.svg%}
 </div>
 <br clear="all">

-Figure XX.4.2.1-2: Radiologist Training Process Flow
+Figure XX.4.2.1-2: Basic Process Flow in RPC Profile

 If process flow “swimlane” diagrams require additional explanation to clarify conditional flows, or flow variations need to be described